Pepperdine Law Review

 Symposia and Publications

 The Law Review hosts symposia on timely topics.
-Past symposia include include Tax Reform in a Time of Crisis and The Future of National Security Law, and The New Normal in College Sports Realigned and Reckoning.
+Past symposia include include The Supreme Court, Politics, and Reform; The United States Vice-Presidency: In History, Practice, and the Future; Tax Reform in a Time of Crisis and The Future of National Security Law; and The New Normal in College Sports Realigned and Reckoning.

 The traditional Pepperdine Law Review ("PLR") contains articles, comments, and case notes from professors, judges, legislators, practicing lawyers, and other scholars.
 The Annual Volume is nearly identical to the Traditional Volume but allows authors and editors to publish timely material on a tighter acceptance and publication schedule.